The psychedelic crisis: bad trip

 [top]The extreme psychedelic crisis

 There is a critical level where the tripper becomes unresponsive to communication.
 If this occurs, they are very far gone and very possibly they will get a lot worse.
 Unresponsive means that they don’t show any sign that they know where they are, what they are, or what is happening.
-It seems likely that this is what occurs when, as the psychiatrist S. Grof
+One possible example is what occurs when, as the psychiatrist S. Grof

 puts it, the inner world is confused with the outer world, resulting in sensory input data no longer being regarded as such by the tripper, and therefore normal response is not triggered.